CodeStitchOfficial/Intermediate-Astro-v4-Decap-CMS/README.md

  * CodeStich blocks already have fully-functionning `<picture>` elements that perform very well.
 However, the developper will have to do a time-consumming job with resizing and reformatting assets.
  * Astro's `<Picture />` components must be manually written to replace stitches.
 On the other hand, they automatically process and optimize assets, which allows the developper to skip the resizing and reformatting preparation work.

-Note: As it stands, it is not possible to use <Picture /> with assets accessed via the CMS.

 <a name="configuringTheCms"></a>